fnune/fnune.github.io/_posts/2017-08-12-my-experience-contributing-to-servo.markdown

 ## Resources to help you figure out how to solve an issue

 Of course, this is highly dependent on what type of issue you picked.
 But in general, the most important resource is documentation.
 Reading [the HTML Living Standard](https://html.spec.whatwg.org/) is a great way to help you find the right way to solve a problem.
 Usually, all the problems are already solved and their solution is in the spec.
 You're just writing a different explanation of their solutions... in Rust.
-Quoting Kevlin Hennney:
+Quoting Kevlin Henney:

 > The act of describing a program in unambiguous detail and the act of programming are one and the same.